derekwang99/DH140_Group_Project/Midterm/readme_versionB.md

 ## Conclusion

-~~All in all, we hope to better understand how COVID-19 has affected the many different industries within the business sector.
+moving forward we are going look at individual communities and preexisting ~~All in all, we hope to better understand how COVID-19 has affected the many different industries within the business sector.
 Our research will also allow us to better understand how businesses can adapt to the demands of the public as a consequence of the pandemic.
 By illuminiating the fluctuating trends and economic constraints on the LA business scene, we can provide meaningful insights for aspiring business owners and entrepeneurs.~~